 - Proof of your address, such as an image of a recent bill

-You can freeze your credit reports with smaller credit reporting companies too.
-These companies include ChexSystems, which deals with the use of checking accounts, and CoreLogic Teletrack, which specializes in subprime lending products.
+You can freeze your consumer reports with smaller credit-reporting companies too.
+These include ChexSystems, which deals with the use of checking accounts, and CoreLogic Teletrack, which specializes in subprime lending products.

-Like the big three credit bureaus, these companies must provide you with a free credit report when you request one.
-You are entitled to one free credit report from each company every year, and you must also be given a free report by a company if you have been denied credit because of a negative item in that company's report on you.
+Like the big three credit bureaus, small companies must provide you with a free credit report when you request one.
+You're entitled to one free credit report from each company every year, and you must also be given a free report by a company if you have been denied credit because of a negative item in that company's report on you.

 How to Unfreeze Your Credit Report

-You have the flexibility to lift the freeze when you’re ready to apply for credit.
-You can temporarily lift the freeze, specifying how long the lift should be in effect.
+Fortunately, you have the flexibility to lift the freeze when you’re ready to apply for credit.
+You can temporarily lift the freeze with the relevant credit bureau, and at no cost, by supplying the PIN or password you were provided and specifying how long the lift should be in effect.
 Requesting a temporary lift online or over the phone gives you faster results—the bureaus must lift the freeze within one hour.
-Otherwise, if you make the request by mail, the bureau must lift the freeze within three business days.
+If you make the request by mail, the bureau must lift the credit freeze within three business days.

+But bear in mind: A credit freeze isn't a panacea for your credit problems.
 Some companies and government agencies can still access your credit report when you have a freeze in place.
-They include:
+These include: